QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

     ./target/debug/qf-node build-spec --disable-default-bootnode --raw > $SPEC_PATH/fastchain-spec-raw.json
     ```

-### Prepare the key for validator and collator modes
+## Prepare the key for validator and collator modes

+**NOTE:** In this part we describe how we manage the keys for this tutorial.
+But you can view the [official documentation with additional methods](https://docs.polkadot.com/infrastructure/running-a-validator/onboarding-and-offboarding/key-management/#generate-session-keys)

 Not all nodes can generate the key as
 ```bash
 ./target/debug/qf-node key generate-node-key